Ex-mayor strikes diversion deal in Kansas fake ticket case

 The charges were made public just days after he resigned from his post as Goddard’s mayor.

-Announcement of his diversion agreement comes on the same day the former mayor had been scheduled for trial, the Wichita Eagle reported.
+The announcement of his diversion agreement comes on the same day the former mayor had been scheduled for trial, the Wichita Eagle reported.
 Diversion allows defendants to have their prosecution suspended and criminal charges subsequently dismissed if they promise to follow rules and stay out of trouble.

 “Among the standard conditions of diversion, for the next 12 months, Mr. Blubaugh must follow the law, perform 50 hours of community service, and pay $980 in restitution as well as court costs and diversion fees,” Bennett said.